 Litigation is easy to start - but not so easy to finish.
 As the days and weeks go by, as your solicitor asks for his or her fourth payment on account, you begin to wonder whether litigation was really the best way forward.

-Having spent many years in litigation, concerned with different areas of law, our most basic advice if you are considering litigation is not even to think about it.
+Having spent many years in litigation, concerned with different areas of law, our simple advice about litigation is – don’t even think about it.

 Litigation is uncertain, even if your case seems watertight

 Judges are human beings.
 Yours might be having a particularly good or bad day.
-An emotional appeal by the other side might sway his or her opinion away from your favour.
+A well argued case on behalf of your conflict-party might sway his or her opinion away from your favour.

 That means that both sides leave court with astronomical legal bills, a loss of business management time and without the satisfaction of having achieved very much in that lost time.

-By the time you are at the door of the court and the client has paid thousand of pounds, the barrister has become distinctly pessimistic and is urging the client to settle.
+By the time you are at the door of the court and you have paid out thousands of pounds, your barrister has become distinctly pessimistic and is urging you client to settle.

-Arbitration is often discussed as an alternative form of alternative dispute resolution.
+Arbitration is an alternative form of dispute resolution.
 The court system has long embraced it.
 It has been used extensively in international disputes.